Pandav0x/utf8-converter/README.md

 ## Use

 You must compile the program prior to any use.
-I used Mingw-w64 as compiler as it have some uniqe libraries that I used as includes.
+I used Mingw-w64 as compiler as it have some unique libraries that I used as includes.

 ## How does it work